remontti/gnome-openweather-deb13/README.md

 [![Screenshot](./openweather-screenshot.png)](./openweather-screenshot.png)

-OpenWeather Refined is a simple extension for displaying weather conditions and forecasts for any location on Earth in the GNOME Shell.
+OpenWeather Remontti is a simple extension for displaying weather conditions and forecasts for any location on Earth in the GNOME Shell.

 The extension is very configurable and does not use GNOME Weather.